binkley/homebrewery-files/scribes-supplies.md

 - **Invisible Ink.** _Favored by spies and pranksters, this ink leaves only a faint lemony scent._
 This inkpot runs dry after first use.
 As an action, you can write invisibly with this ink.
 Writing made this way remains invisible until revealed by heat, such as being held near a flame.
 The effect applies only to mundane writing, not magical text such as spell scrolls or glyphs.
 This is a common supply item.
 - **Sleeping Ink.** _Favored by mystics, this ink bleeds into dreams._
 This inkpot runs dry after first use.
 Writing made with this ink appears for 7 days in the dreams of any creature possessing the page each time it sleeps.
 These dreams are fully recalled upon waking.
 After 7 dreams, the ink becomes mundane and no longer causes dreams.
 If the writing describes creatures, places, or objects, the dreams include visions of them.
 Dreams reflect the tone of the writing&mdash;pleasant dreams for pleasant words, harsh words lead to nightmares.
 At the DM&rsquo;s discretion, a dream may also produce minor effects upon waking, such as granting 5 temporary hit points, imposing a DC 13 Wisdom saving throw against 1 level of Exhaustion, granting advantage on checks related to a place dreamt of, revealing hints to the location of an object, or similar results.
+This is a rare supply item.
 - **Vanishing Ink.** _Favored by charlatans, scouts and smugglers, this ink goes away._
 This inkpot runs dry after first use.
 Writing made with this ink fades after 1 hour.
 The text reappears only under moonlight or with magical detection (such as _Detect Magic_).
 Magical writing, such as spell scrolls or glyphs, is unaffected.
 This is an uncommon supply item.